manish22d/CraigslistAutomation/README.md

-# Frontend Automation Framework for Kriya Software
+# Frontend Automation Framework for Craigslist

-Please contact me on mr.manish22d@gmail.com / 7507253075

 This project intended to Automate Testing of different ecommerce websites of india.
 This is Java based Selenium project.
 It follows PAge Object modal design pattern.
 TestNG is used as test framework.